 Solution: Promote modules to a versioned registry (public/private) or versioned Git repository.

-Problem: Modules silently using default provider configurations not explicitly set by the caller.
+Problem: Modules using default provider configurations the caller never explicitly set.

 Solution: Modules must not define providers.
 Root module configures and passes providers.
 Modules declare required_providers.